Comment on page

 Initially, you’ll find a single default environment, which is named “Production”.
 Any credentials you’ve already added are kept in the "Production" environment.
 When you connect your data sources to Jet, it uses only the default environment, and not any other one.

 To make sure your users always use a stable version of Jet, you can lock the production version of the project in the Production environment, and set the project version to "Latest" in the staging environment.
 This will keep the staging version up to date and allow you to test any new update prior to approving it for production.

 Once you've made the changes in the staging or development environment, you can transfer those changes onto the production or any other environment.
 For that, in any environment click Merge environment.
-Then select the environment you'd like to copy the changes from and the environment you'd like to apply those changes for and click Merge.
+Then select the environment you'd like to apply changes from and the environment you'd like to apply those changes for and click Merge.